 Princeton Times-Republic, Feb.
 28, 1957 – “When the big, old honey locust tree crashed to the ground in front of Gram’s Implement store on Water Street Monday forenoon, it seemed to mark the end of another era in Princeton’s history.
 The tree was the last of its kind, standing guard over Princeton main (Water) street.
 Many of its predecessors had experienced the same fate of being removed in the wake of progress.
 As the story is handed down from generation to generation, this honey locust tree was one of a number in Princeton’s business district grown from seed planted right after the Civil War.
 It is said that Princeton soldiers returning home from the battles of the Civil War in the 1860s brought with them from Georgia honey locust tree seeds.
 This seed was planted, grew rapidly and flourished in this area.
 Had this tree been able to speak, what a story it could have unfolded about the goings-on in Princeton as it looked down for some 90 years from its vantage point at the west end of Water Street.
 Henry Grams, on whose property the tree stood, decided to remove the old honey locust as a safety measure. … So, all that remains of the old landmark is a good-sized stump 42 inches in diameter, which some of the building neighbors say they are going to use as a card table.
 Henry says he will even furnish an umbrella when the sun gets too hot.”

-The building was torn down in 1998, according to comments on local Facebook pages, and replaced with what is today the Tabitha Pierce American Family Insurance building.
+The building today houses the Tabitha Pierce American Family Insurance building.